-Visit Kelso, our delightful, vibrant market town, it’s just a couple of miles upstream from Hendersyde Farm Holiday Cottages.
+Kelso, our delightful, vibrant market town, is just a couple of miles upstream from Hendersyde Farm Holiday Cottages.

 Kelso has to be one of the most picturesque in Scotland!
 Sir Walter Scott certainly thought it “the most beautiful, if not the most romantic village in Scotland”

-There are lots of places to eat, ranging from the impressive positions of the Ednam House Hotel and Cross Keys Hotel, to The Queen’s Head , The Cobbles with folk singing on Friday nights, The Tipsy Ghillie, The Contented Vine, and The Waggon Inn for great pub grub and recently opened Lemon and Thyme.
+There is also a tasty selection of places to eat and drink.
+Ranging from the impressive position of Ednam House Hotel and Cross Keys Hotel, to The Queen’s Head , The Cobbles with folk singing on Friday nights, The Tipsy Ghillie, The Contented Vine, The Waggon Inn for great pub grub and recently opened Lemon and Thyme.
 Not forgetting Rutherfords – Scotland’s First Micropub!

 The ancient remains of Kelso Abbey stand near the Rennie Bridge, a model for London Bridge.
 Upstream the famous Junction Pool, where Tweed and Teviot meet infront of Ednam House Hotel – where you can have a bite to eat or cup of coffee watching skilled salmon fishers wade or cast from boats rowed by local ghillies.

-On the southern bank of The Tweed the Border Union Show Ground at Springwood Park, hosts many and varied events, from the Championship Dog Show, the Border Union Agricultural Show, antique fairs, vintage tractor rallies, craft fairs to one of my favourite days, Kelso Ram Sales, the largest sale of tups in the country!
+On the southern bank of The Tweed the Border Union Show Ground at Springwood Park, hosts many and varied events, from the Championship Dog Show, the Border Union Agricultural Show, antique fairs, vintage tractor rallies, craft fairs to one of my favourite days, Kelso Ram Sales, the largest sale of male sheep – tups – in the country!